 41 Although strictly speaking, in Goh Kah Heng, the High Court applied the reasonable apprehension of bias test in relation to an application under the predecessor provision to s 239(1)(a) of the CPC in the 1985 Code (at [1]), I agree with the Prosecution that this would also be a reason for invoking s 239(1)(c) of the CPC, and that, if so, the same stringent test should apply.
 (For the avoidance of doubt, the interpretation of s 239(1)(a) is not an issue before me.)
 Indeed, in Measor, in the context of the reliance on the ground of a transfer being “expedient for the ends of justice”, the High Court remarked that “no person should be allowed to undergo a trial by a district judge or magistrate of whom he has reasonable apprehension of being biased but not because the judicial officer is in his opinion incompetent or incapable of properly performing his duty” [emphasis added] (at [6]).
 In other words, a reasonable apprehension of bias on the part of a judicial officer is required.

 42 Similar positions have been endorsed in both Malaysia and India.
-In Malaysia, when dealing with, inter alia, s 417(1)(e) of the Malaysian Criminal Procedure Code, on whether a transfer would be “expedient for the ends of justice”, the High Court of Malaya in Kuala Lumpur held that the general rule is that “criminal cases must commence where they are registered under the law in adherence to the remit of the criminal jurisdiction of the Sessions Court”, and that a transfer from the Sessions Court to the High Court should be the exception to be invoked “only in truly deserving cases”: Riza Shahriz bin Abdul Aziz & Anor v Pendakwa Raya [2019] MLJU 1824 (“Riza Shahriz”) at [54].
+In Malaysia, when dealing with, inter alia, s 417(1)(e) of the Malaysian Criminal Procedure Code, on whether a transfer would be “expedient for the ends of justice”, the High Court of Malaya in Kuala Lumpur held that the general rule is that “criminal cases must commence where they are registered under the law in adherence to the remit of the criminal jurisdiction of the Sessions Court”, and that a transfer from the Sessions Court to the High Court should be the exception to be invoked “only in truly deserving cases”: Riza Shahriz bin Abdul Aziz & Anor v Pendakwa Raya [2019] MLJU 1824 (“Riza Shahriz”)at [54].
 Likewise, the Indian Supreme Court emphasised that the power to order a transfer should be “exercised cautiously and in exceptional situations”, and not merely because of “some apprehension about proper conduct of the trial”.
 Mere allegations of an apprehension that justice will not be done does not suffice unless the apprehension is an objectively reasonable one: Usmangani Adambhai Vahora v State of Gujarat and Another [2016] 1 MLJ (CRL) 379 at [7] and [11].

-43 In so far as the Prosecution suggests that a reasonable apprehension of bias is the only way to prove that a transfer is expedient for the ends of justice under s 239(1)(c) of the CPC (see [19] above), this does not square with the plain wording of the provision.
+this does not square with the plain wording of the provision.
 As highlighted by the High Court in Measor (at [5]), the provision is “very wide”.
 Given the broad wording of s 239(1)(c), which both parties do not dispute, I have reservations about confining the scope of the provision to apply only to situations of a reasonable apprehension of bias.
 Moreover, if the sole purpose of s 239(1)(c) is to tackle situations concerning a reasonable apprehension of bias on the part of the judiciary, I do not think that Parliament would have chosen the relatively all-encompassing phrase of “expedient for the ends of justice”.
 Consequently, I proceed on the basis that s 239(1)(c) of the CPC goes beyond instances where a reasonable apprehension of bias is alleged and shown.

 44 Drawing the threads together, in my view, for an application to transfer a criminal case from the State Courts to the High Court on the ground that it is “expedient for the ends of justice” to succeed, it must be shown to be necessary to secure justice and a fair trial.
 This is only justified in rare and exceptional situations, where, after weighing the “supreme needs of justice”, the “ordinary course of justice” is to yield.
 This is because any departure from the usual criminal process carries the risk of undermining public trust and confidence in the administration of justice (see [34]–[35] above).
 One clear situation where the supreme needs of justice call for a transfer is where there is a reasonable apprehension of judicial bias or lack of judicial independence, although that may not be the only situation in which a transfer may be ordered (see [39] and [43] above).
 With these legal principles in mind, I return to the present case.